zoracreates/fictionalcolor/src/blog/starting-with-infrared-photography.md

 date: 2023-07-16
 description: What is infrared photography?
 How I got started.
 And what you need to know to start.
 ---
-Never did I think a photo of a tree in parking lot would look so magical.
-While that description sounds like something out of young adult fantasy novel (no shame, love those), that's how I'd describe the first infrared (IR) photo I took.
+Never did I think a tree in parking lot could look so magical.
+While that description sounds like something out of young adult fantasy novel (no shame, love those), that's how I'd describe the first infrared (IR) photos I took.

 *INSERT PHOTO*
-  {% image "./src/images/about/me.jpg", "Zoraida, a woman with black curly hair and large glasses black glasses, smiling widely", date | getYear , "hello, it's me" %}
+  {% image "./src/images/about/me.jpg", "Zoraida, a woman with black curly hair and large glasses black glasses, smiling widely", date | getYear , "Ph" %}

 I know this isn't the most impressive picture, but the fact that this was what my live-view showed, that was fascinating.
 I couldn't believe my eyes.
 I went on an hour photo walk and instantly became hooked.